OSIPI/osipi.github.io/pages/pages-root-folder/opportunities.md

 -------------------

 **ASL Challenge**
-Pipeline developers and users are invited to particiapte in a community-based challenge aiming to establish an optimal analysis pipeline for ASL MRI.
+Pipeline developers and users are invited to participate in a community-based challenge aiming to establish an optimal analysis pipeline for ASL MRI.
 *Please get in touch with [Task Force 6.1](/task-force-6-1/) to join now!*

 **DSC/DCE Challenge**